Network Science PhD Program

 · English is the medium language of instruction where you have/will receive a bachelor’s, master’s or doctoral degree.
 This information must be clearly stated on your transcript.*

-The TOEFL and GRE scores should be sent to the College of Social Science and Humanities.
-The institution code for College of Social Science and Humanities is 3682.
+The TOEFL and GRE scores should be sent to the College of Social Sciences and Humanities (CSSH).
+The institution code for College of Social Sciences and Humanities (CSSH) is 3682.

 How do I view the status of my application to a PhD program at NU?